What is Food Allergy?

 Many parents mistakenly assume their child has a food allergy when their symptoms are actually caused by a completely different condition.

-Further Information for Health Professionals
+Food Allergy for Health Professionals

 There are two phases which are paramount to the development of an allergy.
 Phase one occurs when an atopic individual is first exposed to the allergen.
 The allergen is taken up by antigen presenting cells particularly dendritic cells (DC) and is processed into peptide fragments.
 The DC will move through the lymphatics towards the lymph node where it will present this peptide fragment to a naïve T cell.
 The naïve T cell becomes activated to express cytokines particularly IL-4 which drives the differentiation of these cells to Th2 helper cells.